Mali: Russian military advisers arrive amid Western pullback | DW | 07.01.2022

 An anonymous Malian elected official told AFP that both mercenaries and Russian troops are active in the country.

-Mali has struggled with a jihadist insurgency over the past decade, which has also impacted neighboring Burkina Faso and Niger.
+Mali has struggled with a jihadi insurgency over the past decade, which has also had an impact on neighboring Burkina Faso and Niger.
 The country is also reeling from political instability, with Mali having witnessed three military coups since 2012.

 wd/sms (AFP, Reuters, epd)